gertvv/jena-es/DESIGN.md

 Event sourced SPARQL Dataset
 ============================

-A SPARQL dataset is simply a collection of graphs, where each graph is a collection of statements (triples).
+A SPARQL dataset is a collection of graphs, where each graph is a collection of statements (triples).
 In analogy to version control systems, think of the dataset as a repository and the graphs as files or documents.
-The event log itself is stored as RDF, where we track the statements added to and removed from each graph. eote that it does not make sense to check whether or not graphs were added or removed, since this is equivalent to them being (respectively) non-empty or empty.
+The event log itself is stored as RDF, where we track the statements added to and removed from each graph.
+Note that it does not make sense to check whether or not graphs were added or removed, since this is equivalent to them being (respectively) non-empty or empty.

 Each event source dataset is described by an event log, which is stored in its own graph: